 Testosterone also makes men more interested in financial gain.
 It’s possible that testosterone makes men more interested in money because money contributes to a greater sense of pride.

 In fact, this financial desire actually makes those with high testosterone levels more willing to take financial risks.
 One study found that men with higher levels had a greater willingness to invest more money and make riskier investment decisions.
+This might be a source of jealousy for those who have never quite managed to pluck up the courage to make their investment dreams come true, but there are plenty of resources available to help you trust in your own judgement, such as this Facebook page for Perpetual Assets which offers advice to those who lack confidence in investment.

 6. Testosterone can make you more money